• About

 coconut oil half cup

-To make this recipe mostly dairy-free, I swapped the butter for heart healthy coconut oil.
+To make this recipe mostly dairy-free, I swapped the butter for heart-healthy coconut oil.
 Chopping the chocolate helps it melt quickly over the double boiler.
-A double boiler is just a heat proof bowl set over a pot with about an 1″ or so of lightly simmering water.
+A double boiler is just a heatproof bowl set over a pot with about a 1″ or so of lightly simmering water.
 The steam from the water heats the bowl, melting the chocolate delicately.
 It’s important not to let the water touch the bottom of the bowl or the chocolate will get weird and nasty.

 Once the chocolate is melted, remove from heat and let it cool down.
 Next up is prepping the egg mixture.
 A stand mixer is great but if you don’t have one, no worries.
 A hand mixer will work great and burn a few extra calories too.
 Just keep whipping until the egg mixture is pale and thick.

 After you have the egg mixture ready, it’s time to add in the melted chocolate.
-Whisk in together until full incorporated.
+Whisk in together until fully incorporated.
 I love the swirly pattern – so pretty.

 These cookies are pretty rich so I like to keep them fairly small and dainty so I use a melon baller to scoop out the chilled dough.
 Roll into balls and then gently roll in some icing sugar and voila, they are ready to bake.